Hey, it’s Pam Didner here. So happy to do another episode of 7 Min Marketing from Portland, Oregon.

 To my surprise.
 Carter told me that he doesn’t do typical outbound marketing.
 Ok, that’s intriguing, If you don’t do outbound marketing, how do you get your prospects?
 His answer was one word: “Community.”

 Here is how he does it:

 Rather than doing typical digital outbound, he spends his energy proactively to nurture and grow his community or ‘network’.
 His community consists of industry experts, professional colleagues, consultants, agency people, and influencers whom he considers friends.
-He hosts regular dinner get-togethers.
-He usually invites 8-12 people from his community to attend his dinner party.
+He hosts regular dinner get-togethers, invites 8-12 people from his community to attend his dinner party.
 He carefully orchestrates the dinner party list by bringing 1-2 influencers or industry experts and 8-10 agencies, consultants, and brand marketing managers.

 The influencers or industry experts are the draws to get people to attend the party.
 Carter provides the influencers a platform to share their insights and thoughts as a way of stirring some interesting and intelligent conversations.
 Attendees get a chance to meet industry experts, enjoy the dinner, network with fellow marketers, and have wonderful conversations. #winwinwin

 Here is one interesting observation: Carter’s target clients are start-ups and mid-size companies, not big enterprises.
 He regularly turns down enterprise clients, because it doesn’t fit his business model.
 So, I was puzzled why he invites major brand marketing managers to attend his dinner.
 Is he wasting his time and money?
 They are not even his client-base.
 There is no real pay-off.
 I asked him why he does that?
 He answer was one word again: “Community.”